mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 Many open source libraries include TypeScript type definitions when they are installed from npm.
-When they don’t, often these are available from DefinitelyTyped which is "The repository for high quality TypeScript type definitions".
+When they don’t, often these are available from DefinitelyTyped which is the "repository for high quality TypeScript type definitions".
 See <http://definitelytyped.org/>.

-Types are published in npm under the `@types` scope.
+Types from DefinitelyTyped are published in npm under the `@types` scope.
 To install type definitions for a library, enter
-`npm install --save-dev @types/library-name`.
+`npm install -D @types/library-name`.
 These type definitions are automatically included by the TypeScript compiler.

 To add or correct type definitions in DefinitelyTyped,